ETaylor2/EngDesignVI/Lab_3.md

 My first troubleshooting technique included trying to run other python files in the folder and there would be a missing file from the import.
 See below.

 <img width="520" alt="Screenshot 2023-04-03 at 1 34 52 AM" src="https://user-images.githubusercontent.com/98351265/229420262-cfe1583d-40cd-47ad-81d7-9015a666c8d2.png">

+After some research, I learned that in order to download the required python packages, I had to update my pip package installer, which was outdated.
+I learned this because as I tried to use [pip install jdcal], my terminal would return [pip command not found].
+I also figured out that I should be using pip3 instead of pip because im using python3, which sounds a lot more intuitive than I thought.